eik-lib/website/docs/client.md

 ### Publishing global dependencies

-When you wish to share a version of a module, you can use the `dependency` command to do so.
+When you want to share a version of a module, you can use the `dependency` command to do so.

 This feature does the following: